-In our "Domain Names and Web Hosting" blog we discussed what Domain Names are and why they are needed for your website.
-In this blog we discuss the reasons why the domain name registration should always be in your name and not someone else's.
+In my "Domain Names and Web Hosting" blog I discussed what Domain Names are and why they are needed for your website.
+In this blog I discuss the reasons why the domain name registration should always be in your name and not someone else's.
 One of the most important things to remember about registering a domain name is to make sure you are the registrant (the person who legally owns the domain name), or at least the administrative and technical contact for the domain name.
 Domain theft is very common and can mean big money for scam artists.

 Domain Name Registrant

 The domain name registrant (the person who legally owns your domain name, which should be YOU) can do anything they want with your domain name, so if you allow someone else to register your domain name for you, they can sell without your knowledge or consent, fail to renew it, or hold it "hostage".

 When someone holds your domain name hostage, this means exactly what it sounds like; they want a "ransom" (large amount of money, much more than a normal domain registration fee) to transfer the domain name back to you.
 I've heard horror stories of web designers asking thousands of dollars to transfer a domain name to companies that have had their website published for years, and there have been countless lawsuits brought by companies against these kinds of scam artists to get their domain names back.
 Just Google "domain name hostage" or "stolen domain name".

 The administrative and technical contact is responsible for handling, well, the administrative and technical aspects of your domain name.
 The administrative contact is the person who will receive emails pertaining to your domain.
 This person is also responsible for authorizing transfers of your domain name.
 This person should always be you, the company owner.